YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * Each time the Main Gun damages an enemy, gain a +40% Reload stack up to a maximum of 4 stacks (can only gain one per second, stacks lost upon damaging a different target).
   * When sortied as the Lead Ship, +20% Main Gun Efficiency and -30% AA Gun Efficiency.
 - Desc:
->A gun-focused DD blessed with a great statline where it counts the most and a remarkable to go along with it, Letri is rather unwieldy but pretty powerful, if allowed to stack up and lead the charge.
+>A gun-focused DD blessed with a great statline where it counts the most and a remarkable Efficiency to go along with it, Letri is rather unwieldy but pretty powerful, if allowed to stack up and lead the charge.
 Handle with care, and the guns of the revolution will never fall silent.
 Similarly to Laffey, her torps are awful but come out quick; consider patching up this weakness with an Oxygen Torpedo.